cbstodd/colinstodd-com-jekyll/_posts/all/2019-05-12-things-you-should-know-about-css.md

 category: posts
 author: Colin Stodd
 tags:
-  - CSS
+  - CSS,
-  - Tips & Tricks
+  - Tips & Tricks,
   - SASS
 title: Things You Should Know About CSS
 date:   2019-05-12 15:30:12 -0400
 pinned: true
-featured: true
+featured: false
 image: images/posts/css3.png
 description: Most people use SASS/SCSS or LESS, but maybe you don't need to?
 Here are a couple of reasons I'm opting to use vanilla CSS instead of SCSS in my projects
 permalink: /posts/things-you-should-know-about-css.html